d-bl/GroundForge-help/docs/transform/spider/index.md

 You now are ready to define your pattern in GroundForge.

-## Phase 2: define pattern in Groundforge
+## Phase 2: Define pattern in Groundforge

 ### Step 2.1